sharetribe/flex-sdk-js/docs/keep-alive.md

 *Node.js only*

-By default, Node.js `http.Agent` and `https.Agent` create a new connection for each request.
+By default, Node.js `http.Agent` and `https.Agent` create a new
+connection for each request.
 After the request is completed, the connection is closed.
-By keeping the connection open and reusing it for consecutive requests, the request time can be reduced.
-This is escpecially true for HTTPS connections, where the SSL handshake requires adds extra overhead for each request.
+By keeping the connection open and reusing it for subsequent requests, the request time can be reduced.
+This is escpecially true for HTTPS connections, where the SSL handshake adds extra overhead for each request.

-The SDK can be configured to use custom `httpAgent` and `httpsAgent`, where the `keepAlive` is set to `true`.
+The SDK can be configured to use custom `httpAgent` and `httpsAgent`, where the `keepAlive` can be set to `true`.

-Using persistent Keep-Alive connections is recommended, because of the reductions to the request times.
+Using persistent Keep-Alive connections is **recommended**.

 **Example:**